arafat-hasan/postgres-notes/README.md

 # Understanding PostgreSQL roles and databases

-By default, Postgres uses a concept called roles to handle in authentication and authorization.
+By default, Postgres uses a concept called roles to handle authentication and authorization.
 These are, in some ways, similar to regular Unix-style accounts, but Postgres does not distinguish between users and groups and instead prefers the more flexible term role.

 Upon installation, Postgres is set up to use `ident` authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.
-If a role exists within Postgres, a Unix/Linux username with the same name is able to sign in as that role.
+If a role exists within Postgres, a Unix/Linux username with the same name can sign in as that role.

 The installation procedure created a user account called `postgres` that is associated with the default Postgres role.
-In order to use Postgres, at first we have to log in using that role.
+To use Postgres, at first we have to log in using that role.

-So we have to switch over to the `postgres` unix user, which is created upon installation of Postgres and then from the `postgres` unix user  we will able to log on postgres server.
+So we have to switch over to the `postgres` UNIX user, which is created upon installation of Postgres, and then from the `postgres` UNIX user, we will able to log on Postgres server.
 ```
 [arafat@server ~]$ sudo -i -u postgres
 [postgres@server ~]$ psql